rahulbakkatatla/SmartOperationsManager/README.md

 Simulate real-world operations without complex enterprise systems.

-Build a base project that can grow: adding logging, real emails, database storage, or even a GUI.
+Build a base project that can grow: add logging, real emails, database storage, or a GUI.

-For me, it was a moment of “learning by doing” — stepping beyond theory into practical problem-solving.
+For me, it was a moment of “learning by doing”—stepping beyond theory into practical problem-solving.

-##⚙️ How It Works
+⚙️ How Does It Work?

 OperationTask (Interface): The contract all tasks must follow.